What Is Foreclosure?

 As a last resort, if you still cannot decide where to pay your rent, open a separate savings (or "escrow") account and make regular deposits of the full amount on the date rent is due.
 Write a letter to everyone involved (including the judge who is in charge of the case) informing them that you are putting your rent in escrow.
 Be prepared to pay the full amount to the appropriate person(s) as soon as the issue is resolved.

-Will I have an "eviction record"?
+Will I Have an Eviction Record?

 Maybe.
 If you are evicted because you have not paid your rent, or otherwise haven't followed the terms of your lease, then you will have an eviction record.
 However, you won't have an eviction record if the only issue is that the property is in foreclosure.

 Send a letter to the court immediately and give copies to the Sheriff, the landlord, the new owners, and any other people involved (like attorneys in the case).

 You should also contact Legal Action of Wisconsin or a Tenant Resource Center housing counselor to discuss your rights.
 Explain that you are a tenant in foreclosure who has been served a writ of assistance by the sheriff.

-Legal Action of Wisconsin: 800-362-3904
+Legal Action of Wisconsin: 855-947-2529

 - Once a property is sold, a hearing is scheduled to confirm the sale.
 The landlord still collects rent and is responsible for repairs (and other landlord responsibilities) up through this step, until the hearing in step #10.

 - The confirmation of sale hearing takes place and, if the sale is confirmed, results in the "date of confirmation sale."
-Title is transferred at the hearing.
-At this point, a tenant's right to rent the property ends.
-The new owner might be willing to agree to a new lease, but that is not required.
+Title is transferred at this hearing.
+At this point, the landlord's right to rent the property ends, and the new owner collects rent and is responsible for repairs.
 This is the first day that the new landlord can issue a 90-day notice to not renew a month-to-month, or verbal tenancy, or to a single family home renter if the new owner is going to live there.

-Continue to pay rent.
+Continue to Pay Rent

 You still have to pay rent or you could be at risk of eviction for non-payment of rent.
 Continue to pay rent to your original landlord until you receive written notice of a change in ownership, or a receivership order from the foreclosure court that tells you to pay someone else the court appoints.
 Whoever receives your rent is responsible for all other duties and responsibilities of the landlord (e.g., maintenance, eviction, etc.).